ywliu722/Intro._to_A.I.-Spring_2020/README.md

 Lab #3-Minesweeper using propositional logic with the rule of resolution

-Lab #4-Supervised learning using random forests
+Lab #4-Supervised learning using random forests and Iris Dataset